Lytecyde/asciiciv/docs/ROADMAP.md

 **1.0** the game is fully playable and should be launched :) to space!
+I would love to get this game played in orbit or on the way to Mars in 2024.

 *1.2* moddability with text files in the rulesets